CaptainBear079/Project-Play/README.md

 Nothing to use yet :(

+## How to work in Visual Studio(only Windows)
+-Download Visual Studio
+-Open Visual-Studio-Projekt-file.sln with Visual Studio

+Now you can work:)

 ## Find a Bug?
 Create a new problem and describe what isn't working and where in the program you noticed it.